Pupil Tracking Mode

 In this mode, the telescope, independently from NaCo, tracks the pupil instead of the field.
 For example, a double star will be seen to rotate in subsequent frames while the pupil spiders will remain fixed.
 The advantage is that the spiders can be positioned in a way that prevents contamination of the scientific field of interest.

-In addition, pupil tracking may be used to replace angular differential imaging, a high contrast imaging technique currently used with NaCo imaging, coronagraphy SDI+4 and SDI modes to reduce quasi-static speckle noise and facilitates the detection of nearby companions.
+In addition, pupil tracking may be used to replace angular differential imaging, a high contrast imaging technique currently used with NaCo imaging, coronagraphy SDI+4 and SDI mode to reduce quasi-static speckle noise and facilitates the detection of nearby companions.

 Pupil tracking is a more efficient and easier to use (because transparent to the user) feature for the most popular NaCo observing modes.